-Based on this evidence, it is known that the company has not been able to show evidence that all operational activities have been assessed for risk and have been carried out in accordance with the HIRADC documents they have.
-This becomes a 2022.02 non-conformity.
+Based on this evidence, there are company operational activities that have not been carried out in accordance with their HIRADC.
+This is a 2022.02 non-conformity.

 The CH conducts periodic management reviews, including those related to sustainability.
 This activity was last held on June 07, 2022, which was attended by President Directors, GM, and estate and mill managers PT BIA.
 Discussions carried out included Evaluation of PPE use violations, incidents, nonconformities, corrective actions, and continual improvement, audit results, consultation and participation of workers.